What is Data Integration and Why Does It Matter to Your Company?

 4. Marketing: Data integration has become increasingly crucial in marketing.
 It entails distributing messages to the appropriate audience at the appropriate time.
 Marketing initiatives can quickly devolve if they are not precisely tuned.

 Information management Without suitable data integration routes and tools, managing information on hundreds, if not millions, of customers is impossible.
 It could result in underwhelming efforts and squandered marketing funds.
-The only way to keep data current and organised is to integrate it.
+The only way to keep data current and organized is to integrate it.

 Data integration challenges